Mammoth Lakes California, USA Travel Guide

 Mammoth Lakes is surrounded by Inyo National Forest and designated Wilderness areas, adhering to conservation principles.

 Recycle plastic, glass, and aluminum.
-Reduce single-use items.
-Always pack out all trash, especially in the backcountry.
+Cut down on disposable-use items.
+Always leave no trace, especially in the backcountry.

 California faces periods of drought.
 Water is a precious regional resource.
 Take shorter showers and reuse towels.